 35. Operators to keep records.

+(1) An operator shall keep or maintain records of routine security operational activities or duties, including routine maintenance and testing of security equipment.
+These records shall be made available for review to appropriate authority upon request.

-(1) An operator shall keep a record of every security incident occurring in the course of their operations.
+(1 2) An operator shall keep a record of every security incident occurring in the course of their operations.

-(2) A record required to be kept under sub-regulation (1), shall— (a) be kept for a minimum of ninety days;
+(2 3) A record required to be kept under sub-regulation (1), shall— (a) be kept for a minimum of twenty four months ninety days;

 (b) be submitted to the authority within thirty days after the occurrence of the incident; and